Fast Graphlet Transform of Sparse Graphs: Fast graphlet transform with

-The essence of our fast frequency calculation lies in constructing sparse auxiliary matrices and vectors which use Hadamard products for both logical conditions and multiplicative aggregations, instead of limiting to either only logical operations (such as in circuit expressions) or only arithmetic operations (such as in counting methods that resort to fast matrix-matrix products).
-By the same principal approach, we present the formulas for fast calculation of the remaining $8$ graphlet frequencies with very brief statements and proof sketches, within the text space limit.
+The essence of the fast frequency calculation lies in constructing sparse auxiliary matrices and vectors which use Hadamard products for both logical conditions and arithmetic operations, without confining/limiting to logical operations (such as in circuit expressions), to arithmetic operations (such as in methods using fast matrix-matrix products), or to local spanning operations.
+In the same vein, we present formulas for fast calculation of the remaining $8$ graphlet frequencies in brief statements and proof sketches.